 Anthony Roberto, who earned his Ph.D. at Michigan State University, is a professor in the Hugh Downs School of Human Communication.
 His areas of interest and expertise are persuasion and social influence and health communication campaigns.
 His research is largely quantitative and relies heavily on survey and experimental methods (though he is also versed in some qualitative research methods such as focus groups and in-depth interviews).
 His research involves the design, implementation, or evaluation of various health behavior change communication programs.
 He has developed or tested messages to improve health-related behaviors in a wide variety of areas, including adolescent sexual health (i.e., HPV, hepatitis B, HIV/AIDS, STD, and pregnancy prevention), cyberbullying, kidney disease, gun safety, etc.

-The primary line of research for YoungJu Shin, assistant professor, focuses on immigrant families and health.
-She has investigated the effects of role reversal between parent and child in Mexican immigrant families as well as differential characteristics of acculturation typologies of Mexican immigrants and their health information seeking behavior.
+The primary line of research for YoungJu Shin, associate professor, focuses on immigrant families and health.
+She has investigated the effects of role reversal between parent and child in Mexican immigrant families as well as differential characteristics of acculturation typologies of Mexican immigrants and their health information-seeking behavior.
 In addition to understanding the role of communication in immigrant families, she is also interested in public health intervention in multicultural communities.
-She has conducted a series of studies that examined differential roles of family, media, and culture for youth substance use prevention.
+She has conducted a series of studies that examined the differential roles of family, media, and culture for youth substance use prevention.

 Vincent Waldron, affiliated faculty, and professor at ASU West (School of Social and Behavioral Sciences) studies challenging forms of communication in personal and work relationships.
 He also studies the ways employees communicate during emotional, stressful, or "risky" work situations, and recently co-authored a book examining a series of these situations, such as responding to negative feedback or persuading a resistant supervisor to accept new ideas.